Archive How to Keep Kids Safe on TikTok

 Using third-party parental control apps like Safes have a number of advantages.
 First, they have features that work not only for TikTok but for other social media platforms, as well as other apps and games in general.
 After all, TikTok isn’t the only app that needs parental supervision, so why stop there?

-Secondly, parental control apps can even work on TikTok much more efficiently than TikTok’s own parental control settings.
+Secondly, parental control apps can even work on TikTok much more efficiently than TikTok’s parental control settings.
 A parental control app like Safes can allow you to help your child maneuver the dangers of the digital world unharmed.
 Here are a few of Safes’s features:

 • You can check how much time your child has spent on each app through Safes